Nissen96/CipherSniffer/README.md

 CipherSniffer helps automate the process of identifying cryptographic algorithms in binaries.

-It helps detect a number of ciphers, hash algorithms, and encoding schemes.
+It helps detect a number of ciphers, hash algorithms, and encoding schemes by making strategic searches for the cryptographic constants associated with the algorithm.

 ## Installation